ice-leng/sponge/README.md

 ### Code Generation Engine

-**Sponge** offers powerful code generation capabilities, supporting both `built-in templates` and `custom templates` to quickly generate the code required for your project.
+**Sponge** provides powerful code generation capabilities, supporting both `built-in templates` and `custom templates` to quickly generate the code required for your project.
 It also integrates an `AI assistant` to help generate business logic code.

 1. Sponge generates a code framework based on built-in templates, as shown in the diagram below: